Abilene Regional Website

 Just as they did the previous day, the Wildcats took an early lead, scoring twice in the top of the first.

-Tim Wilson (Jr., Redmond, Wash.) hit an RBI single to score Eric Evenson from second, and made his way to third thanks to a couple of miscues by Trinity starting pitcher Michael Bentz.
+Tim Wilson hit an RBI single to score Eric Evenson from second, and made his way to third thanks to a couple of miscues by Trinity starting pitcher Michael Bentz.
 First, Wilson earned two bases on a failed pickoff attempt that sailed over first baseman Jonathan Hall.
 Bentz was then called for a balk, allowing Wilson to advance one more base and score.

-Linfield starter Zach Brandon (Jr., Cottage Grove, Ore.) got off to a bit of a shaky start in his first playoff appearance, walking the first batter he faced, but soon settled in.
+Linfield starter Zach Brandon (Sr., Cottage Grove, Ore.) got off to a bit of a shaky start in his first playoff appearance, walking the first batter he faced, but soon settled in.
 He pitched 3 1/3 innings, giving up three hits leading to three earned runs, before being relieved by Spencer Crepeaux.

 One of those runs came in the bottom of the second, when back-to-back doubles by Kevin Francke and Nicholas Iacovella got the Tigers on the board.
 Later, in the fourth, Iocovella and Dylan Early each hit an RBI single to put Trinity ahead 3-2.

 Having lost the advantage, the ‘Cats needed to produce some big hits to recapture the lead.
-Cue Clayton Truex (Jr., Kirkland, Wash.), who hit a 365-foot solo homer over the center left field fence to tie up the ballgame in the bottom of the fifth frame.
+Cue Clayton Truex (Sr., Kirkland, Wash.), who hit a 365-foot solo homer over the center left field fence to tie up the ballgame in the bottom of the fifth frame.

 His home run opened the floodgates, as Linfield would score four more times before the inning was over.
 With runners on the corners, Cederberg hit a triple to score both Kevin Coleman and Kevin Allan.
 The senior right fielder reached home on the next play with an RBI single by Evenson.